scrthq/supplychaindata.exchange/schema/schema.md

 | gln | text or URL | 1 of the IDs is required | a location identifier provided by GS1|
 | organization-identifier | text or URL | 1 of the IDs is required | other organization identifiers similar to lei or gln, contains name and other registration information|
 | affiliation-type | text | 1 of the IDs is required | the type of affliation to location, or to other organizations.
 This might look like ownership, tax, supplier, shipping, etc|

-_The Organization schema of the SCDEX is meant to identify the relationship of the organization to the location, and the name is an optional field, with the similar intention as the Location schema's location-identifier.
-A list of accepted and recommented organization-identifiers is in progress._